maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 ## Zero-Values

-- **Declared variables with no initial values are assigned default *Zero Values***
+- **Declared variables with no initial values are assigned default *Zero-Values***
-  - Implicit *Zero Value*, depending on the data type
+  - Implicit *Zero-Value*, depending on the data type
   - Makes code clearer
   - Removes sources of bugs
   - [More details on the docs page](https://go.dev/ref/spec#The_zero_value)
+  - `false` for booleans
+  - `0` for numeric types
+  - `""` for strings
+  - `nil` for pointers, functions, interfaces, slices, channels, and maps

 ## Literals